DevJoghurt/fhir/README.md

 ## FHIR Server

 nhealth is designed to work with various FHIR servers.
-Currently, it supports only Medplum.
+Currently, it supports Hapi and Medplum.

 ## Overview